SAP-samples/teched2022-IN264/exercises/ex0/README.md

 6. Click **Services >> Instance and Subscriptions** and confirm that you have subscription to the **Launchpad Service**.
 ![](/exercises/ex0/images/lp_check.png)

-## Get required additional files to perform this "Hands-On" successful
+## Get required additional files to perform this "Hands-On" successfully

 1. Click on the link below to download a zip file containing additional resources that you will need for later exercises.
 [IN264_Resources](https://github.com/SAP-samples/teched2022-IN264/raw/main/exercises/IN264-Resources.zip)